 After the postliminary models were successfully tested for RF interference, it was determined that interior components can be produced with Multi Jet Fusion, while the exterior housing would be injection molded.

-“Avid made the design real and plastic the best fit the conceptual design.”
+“Avid made the design real and plastic the best fit for the conceptual design.”

 By leveraging Avid’s on-site 3D printing capabilities to manufacture internal parts, the product was at price point acceptable to EDM and smaller utility companies alike.